 This access rider open template has been created in partnership with Dance4 and with support from Disability Arts Online, Battersea Arts Centre, Siobhan Davies Dance, Independent Dance, The Place and Sadler’s Wells.

 With thanks to Rebekah Ubuntu, Vijay Patel and Nina Mühlemann, who each provided invaluable feedback on the access rider.
+I originally worked on my own access rider with Veionella Spaine

-In Spring 2021, I will upload the access rider open template document in different formats – video, alternative text/page background colour and large print versions.
+In Summer 2021, I will upload the access rider open template document in different formats – video, alternative text/page background colour and large print versions.
 My apologies I have not been able to do this yet.

 Access To Work is an HMRC government grant available in England, Scotland and Wales to support disabled people at work.
 Disability Arts Online have created a fantastic guide to the Access to Work rules and official guidance, with specific advice for the arts and cultural sector.